b0b90/awesome-cubbbix-tools/README.md

 ---

-## 🎉 400 Tools Milestone — August 2026
+## 🎉 420+ Tools Milestone — September 2026

-> **We just crossed 400 free tools.** What started as a handful of calculators and converters has grown into a toolkit used by developers, students, marketers, and creators across 100+ countries.
-Every tool on this list is free, no sign-up required, and built to actually be useful.
+> **We just crossed 420+ free tools and utilities.** What started as a handful of calculators and converters has grown into a comprehensive toolkit used by developers, students, marketers, and creators across 100+ countries.
+Every tool on this list is free, privacy-first (runs entirely client-side with zero data logging), and built to solve real-world problems.
+>
+> With the rollout of our unified lightweight sponsor bar, automated WebP compression engine, and instant sharing features across all 420+ tools and articles, Cubbbix continues to push the standard for fast, privacy-focused web utilities.
 >
 > Thank you to everyone who bookmarked, shared, linked to, or just quietly used Cubbbix.
 You are the reason this keeps growing.